 The Persian garden at Pasargadae was a large, formal garden with stone water channels and orchards.
-Built during the reign of the Achaemenid dynasty Persian empire king Cyrus the Great (~550-530 BC), Pasargadae's garden is the earliest built garden for which we have evidence.
+Built during the reign of the founding king of the Achaemenid dynasty of the Persian empire Cyrus the Great (~550-530 BC), Pasargadae's garden is one of the earliest built gardens for which we have evidence.
 Its location and layout—a lush walled garden in an arid countryside—is believed to represent the Islamic and Judeo-Christian ideals of paradise on earth.

 Contents of a Persian Garden

 Archaeological evidence—the gardens were excavated by David Stronach in the 1970s—suggests that Pasargadae's palaces were structured to provide private access to the gardens.
 Pavilions, channels, orchards, pools, terraces, walkways and an enclosing wall (called pairadaeza) characterized the garden, which was laid out symmetrically in a four-part system.
 The fourfold garden is thought to have symbolized the Achaemenid universe of four quarters divided by four rivers: a central pool in the garden led off in channels in four separate directions.